daniel8lopes/omnia3/docs/pages/omnia3/Connector/omnia3_connector_install.md

 It also supports optional parameters:

 - **BehavioursManagerPort**: The port that the connector will open its behaviours manager on.
 If ommitted, defaults to **49995**.
 If this is already in use (i.e. you want to have two connectors in parallel), you must add this configuration.

+## 2. Managing the connector

+When the connector is installed as a Windows service, it can be started or stopped on Windows Services list.

+The connector can also be started through console, by inserting on cmd `Omnia.Connector.Windows.exe`.

+Either way, the connector will launch three different processes on the machine:

+- Omnia.Connector.Windows.exe
+- Omnia.Services.Behaviours.Manager.exe
+- Omnia.Services.Behaviours.Server.exe

+All processes are essential and should not be manually closed, so that the connector is always responsive.